Â鶹ӳ»

 • Based on , fewer than half of Â鶹ӳ»’s eighth graders read at the proficient level.

-• Based on , only a third of Â鶹ӳ»’s eighth graders read at or above the proficient level.
+• Based on , 38% of Â鶹ӳ»’s eighth grade students read below the basic level.

 • Prominent racial disparities exist, with the scores of Black, Hispanic, and American Indian/Alaskan Native students suggesting far fewer or lower-quality educational opportunities.